 - Set aside and allow the paint to dry

-- Use the glue stick to attach the triangle to the back of the popsicle stick frame
+- Once the paint has dried, attach it to the back of the popsicle stick frame with a glue stick

-- Glue the cut out details in place
+- Glue the cut out pieces into place using your glue stick

-- *Make the cow your own.
+Now that you know how to make this cow craft, really make it your own.
 If you want to make it purple and pink, go ahead.
 You do you!
 Use your imagination.
 After all, no two cows look alike!